 The film industry is known for giving credits and paying tribute.
 In fact, every movie ends with a scrolling screen of credits and often a “dedicated to” at the end of those credits to memorialize those who were lost during filming.
 But what we do not see are the crew members who may have suffered unreported injuries during filming.

 Workplace accidents happen all the time, and often, they do go unreported or untreated and leave workers with long-term issues to handle on their own.
 We are here to tell you that you are not alone.
-If you have suffered an injury in a workplace accident, consult our Los Angeles workers compensation attorneys at Koszdin, Fields, Sherry & Katz.
+If you have suffered an injury in a workplace accident, consult our Los Angeles workers compensation attorneys at Koszdin, Fields & Sherry.

 According to the Associated Press (AP), workers on both sides of the camera suffer broken bones, burns, being maimed, and death every year.
 In a business filled with risks like dangerous stunts and explosions, you would assume some injuries are inevitable, but just as many injuries occur from falling off ladders, falling equipment, car accidents, and machines without proper safety guards.